Programs and Areas of Study in Canada

 The Next Step

 Once a prospective student has decided on a study program, he or she may begin the search for the ideal school.
-For more information and to browse schools, try the CanadaVisa School Search.
-For a tailored recommendation of the best school for every need, try SchoolMatch.

 It is important to note that it is not mandatory to decide on an area of study before starting to look at schools.
 There are other important factors that contribute to the selection of an institution in addition to study programs.
 Prospective students may select a school based on its reputation, location, extra-curricular opportunities, or cost.
 Many study programs allow a student to select a main area of study or specialization later in the study program — this is particularly the case with Bachelor degree programs, in which a student may be required to select a Major and a Minor study specialization in second year.